 Dr. Sharman has been very helpful in keeping me flexible and able to deal with my sciatic and neck issues.
 She keeps my pain level down.Lorraine B.

-We love her.
-She is a full comprehensive chiropractic life care practice.
+We love Dr. Sharman!
+She has a fully comprehensive chiropractic life care practice.
 She is very knowledgeable in the mechanics of the human body and she does a great job with manipulation.
-They do so many things for life care and pain management.
+At LifeCare Chiropractic they do so many things for life care and pain management.
 It's a great place to go.Jillian S.